 Create Dip azimuth and angle process

-- In the Process tab, click the Add icon and select New Process.
+- At the tab header, click the Add icon and select New Process.

 Example of Pseudo Maximum Dip Angle generated from Dip Field provided in Dip Azimuth and Angle process.
 Generated from TWT Full Stack volume, calculated by assuming that 1 millisecond (TWT) is 1 metre.